chrisfishbob/ionic-pen/README.md

 ## Running the application
 Execute `npm start` in terminal from the source code directory.

+## Demo
+We have a super short demo on this repo called ionic-demo.mp4.
+But the best demo is to try it out!

 <sub> Note: Run the backend on port 3200 before starting the application.
 Information of the API can be found here https://github.com/Samay-1305/ionic-pen-api/blob/main/README.md</sub>